-Talnua Distillery in Arvada will officially open its doors to the public on St. Patrick’s Day weekend this year.
+Talnua Distillery Arvada officially opened its doors to the public on St. Patrick’s Day weekend 2019.
 Meagan and Patrick Miller started the project in July of 2017 as a way to bring back the Irish technique of single pot distilling.
 “Single pot still whiskey is different from single malt whiskey.
 Instead of malting the barleys like they do in single malt whiskey, single pot still whiskeys give you large portions of unmalted barley,” said Patrick.

 According to Talnua, the Arvada distillery is the first American whiskey distillery to follow all of the Irish regulations to be called “single pot still” in Ireland.
 The Irish regulations require a minimum of 30 percent unmalted barley and 30 percent malted barley, wort separation for fermentation and distillation in 100 percent copper pot stills — all of which characterizes Taluna’s whiskey.
 The practice of adding unmalted barley to the mash was originally a way for the Irish to avoid the Malt Tax imposed by the English.
 “That really changed the complexity and character of the whiskey.
 So if you ever taste a single pot still next to a single malt they’re distinctly different and it’s that unmalted barley character,” Patrick explained.